mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 * How to create a new VOK application, and connect your application to a database.
 * The general layout of a VOK application.
-* How to quickly generate the starting pieces of a VOK application.
+* How to quickly write the starting pieces of a VOK application.

 ## 1 Guide Assumptions